AntonellaRech/dncs-lab/README.md

 ```

 ### HOST-B
-As in the file "host-a.sh", the "host-b.sh" is pretty similar.
-Only the group of address  and the static routes are different.
+As in file "host-a.sh", the "host-b.sh" is pretty similar.
+Only the address added to interface enp0s8 and the static routes are different,
+as we can see this host is now accessible from router-1.
 ```
 export DEBIAN_FRONTEND=noninteractive
 sudo apt-get update